maxxfrazer/FocusEntity/README.md

 I'm hoping to make the animations look a little smoother over time, but any and all contributions are welcome and encouraged.

-Please follow the guide for creating GitHub Issues, otherwise I may simply close them.

 ---

 The original code to create this repository has been adapted from one of Apple's examples from 2018, [license also included](LICENSE.origin).
 I have merely adapted the code to be used and distributed from within a Swift Package, and now further adapted to work with [RealityKit](https://developer.apple.com/documentation/realitykit).